aam4hmoud/recipes/README.md

 # Odin Recipes

 ## Introduction
-The **Odin Recipes** project is a basic HTML-based recipe website.
-This is the first project in the foundations course of The Odin Project curriculum.
+**Odin Recipes** is a basic recipe website.
+This is the first project in the [foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations) of The Odin Project curriculum.

 ## Features
 - A main index page with links to multiple recipe pages.